 Every assignment has an automatic 72-hour extension (with full credit); no documentation required.
+If a student misses the midterm, they must submit the necessary documentation to request Academic Consideration to write a make-up test.
 The make-up dates for midterms will be arranged with students who have received an accommodation.

 When a student misses the Final Exam and their Academic Consideration has been granted, they will be allowed to write the Special Examination (the name given by the University to a makeup Final Exam).

 See the Academic Calendar for details (under Special Examinations), especially for those who miss multiple final exams within one examination period.